kingsor/mdwiki/NextSteps-Bootstrapping.md

 * [11 Tools That Allow us to Work from Anywhere on Earth as a Distributed Company](http://blog.ghost.org/distributed-team-tools/) - Open source, not-for-profit, and distributed.
 Sometimes I think we really are the black sheep of startups.
 As is becoming more and more common these days, Ghost is a fully distributed team.
 We have no office, no headquarters, and no fixed working hours.
 Our registered business address is a virtual office in central London.
 Nobody works there.
 Instead: We're all over the world.
 * [The most valuable lessons I learned from managing a virtual team](http://thenextweb.com/entrepreneur/2013/12/04/valuable-lessons-learned-managing-virtual-team/)

-## Inspiring Products

-* [Words](http://newnet-soft.com/words/) by [NewNet-Soft](http://newnet-soft.com/) - We take all your long-form articles from Instapaper, Readability & Pocket.
-And everything ends up in one inbox.
-And we sync every article down on your desktop computer & make them available offline.
-And you can search them too.
-* [Muzei](https://github.com/romannurik/muzei/) by [Roman Nurik](https://twitter.com/romannurik) - Muzei is a live wallpaper that gently refreshes your home screen each day with famous works of art.
-It also recedes into the background, blurring and dimming artwork to keep your icons and widgets in the spotlight.
-Simply double touch the wallpaper or open the Muzei app to enjoy and explore the artwork in its full glory.
-Muzei offers a simple API that allows you to build your own wallpaper source.
-Read the [API docs](https://github.com/romannurik/muzei/wiki/API).
-Check out the [500px example source](https://github.com/romannurik/muzei/tree/master/example-source-500px).
-* [dweet.io](https://dweet.io/) - Share your thing - like it ain't no thang.
-* [Card](http://jessepollak.github.io/card/) - Make your credit card form better in one line of code.
-* [Any.do](http://www.any.do/anydo) - Task list app with different clients (android, iOS, web, chrome) with a premium version with more features and more cloud space available.
-* [MarkdownPad](http://markdownpad.com/) - The Markdown Editor for Windows.
-Nice example of desktop product (pragmatic site, automatic update, freemium business model (free download and use, pay for more features).

 ## Organizzazione Giuridica e Fiscale